 The 940 is the Employer's Annual Federal Unemployment (FUTA) Tax Return.
 It reports tax contributions to federal unemployment.
 Justworks e-files the Form 940 in the aggregate under Justworks' EIN by the January 31 deadline.

-The 941 is the Quarterly Federal Tax Return and reports on income taxes, Social Security, Medicare taxes withheld from employees.
+The 941 is the Quarterly Federal Tax Return and reports on income taxes, Social Security and Medicare taxes withheld from employees.
 Justworks e-files the Form 941 in the aggregate under Justworks' EIN at the end of every quarter.

 The 1096 is the Annual Summary and Transmittal of U.S. Information Returns and is used to file 1099s to the IRS.
 Justworks submits timely, by the January 31 deadline.

 Required for Applicable Large Employers (i.e., companies with 50 or more FT and FT-equivalent employees).
 We will handle the filing and distribution of Forms 1094-C and 1095-C, as appropriate, for our customers, if we have adequate information around their plan offerings and contributions by the January 31 deadline.
 See more information about filings under the Affordable Care Act here.

 The W-3 is the Transmittal of Wage and Tax Statements and is used to file the Copy A portions of W-2 forms to the Social Security Administration (SSA).
 Justworks submits timely, by the January 31 deadline.

 Keep in mind, however, that we cannot provide W-3s for individual companies on our platform, since the W-3 that we submit includes the information for all of our customers.

-Please be mindful of phishing schemes that are more common at this time of year.
+Please be mindful of phishing schemes that are more common during end of year.
 As your PEO, we’ll be collecting a lot of information from you for the purpose of payroll and tax filing.
 There are a few things you can do to protect your and your employees' information: